How to Clean Curtains at Home – Definitive Guide

 This option is good for lightweight curtains, made of sturdy materials.
 It’s not recommended for heavy materials that retain a lot of water, because drying would be very difficult and mould can develop.
 Here are some tips on machine washing your curtains:

 Hand washing your curtains is usually the safest option.
-It’s a lot more time consuming and requires more effort, but you avoid risks like shrinking and fabric tears in gentle materials.
+It requires a lot more time and effort, but you avoid risks like shrinking and fabric tears in gentle materials.
 Here are some safety tips:

 Owning a good handheld steam cleaner with a dust brush attachment will definitely help you maintain the good condition of your curtains.
 It’s the perfect way to clean curtains from heavy materials or ones that are difficult to take down.
 Here are some important points to follow: